dwhieb/ling-ref/README.md

 abstract    | `false`            | Whether to render the `"abstract"` field of the reference details     | `false`            | Whether to wrap the citation in a `<details>` element rather than a `<section>` element.
 If set to `true`, the citation itself will also be placed within a `<summary>` element rather than a `<p>` element. expanded    | `true`             | Whether the details element should start as open or closed handlebars  | `Handlebars`       | The Handlebars instance to register the partial with.
-If none is passed, jschemer looks for an object called either `Handlebars` or `handlebars` in the local scope. headerLevel | `"h4"`             | Which level (`h1` - `h6`) of header to use for the Notes and Abstracts headers. initials    | `false`            | Whether to display only the first initials of the author notes       | `false`            | Whether to render the `"notes"` field of the reference
+If none is passed, jschemer attempts to import the Handlebars library. headerLevel | `"h4"`             | Which level (`h1` - `h6`) of header to use for the Notes and Abstracts headers. initials    | `false`            | Whether to display only the first initials of the author notes       | `false`            | Whether to render the `"notes"` field of the reference